dan-nl/europeana-portal-shell-scripts/readme.md

 europeana-portal-shell-scripts
 ==============================
-a shell deployment script for the europeana-portal; inspired by [péter kiraly’s](https://github.com/pkiraly) initial shell scripts.
+a shell deployment script for the europeana-portal; inspired by [péter kiraly’s](https://github.com/pkiraly) initial shell scripts. many thanks for his continued support and testing!

 installation
 -------------